 day lasts.
-Our hearts feel sad at the premature release of our co-laborer Elder John Walker who (on account of ill-health) is unable to perform his labors.
-It was therefore deemed advisable by President Gardner to release him to return home.
-May be speedily recover on his arrival at our "mountain home."
+Our hearts feel and at the premature release of our co-laborer Elder John Walker who (on account of ill-bealth) is unable to perform his labors.
+It was therefore deemed advisable by President Gardner to release bim to return home.
+May he speedily recover on his arrival at our "mountain home."

-The NEWS comes frequently to hand, is read with interest by the Elders and Batuts, and is then mailed or handed to non-Sainis who are friendly towards us, and investigating the Gospel which we represent.
+The NEWS comes frequently to hand, is read with interest by the Elders and Saints, and is then mailed or handed to non-Sainle who are friendly towards us, and investigating the Gospel which we represent.

-May Zion prosper and flourish as the habitation of the Saints of God.
-"HORL"
+May Zion prosper and flourish as the babitation of the Saints of God.
+"Horn."